Nijaz Lena: Teuta Durrës

 On 15 January 2016, Lena signed a contract until the end of 2015–16 season with Teuta Durrës, joined former Flamurtari boss Magani.
 He was presented four days later, where he was assigned the vacant number 10.

 His Teuta Durrës debut came on 23 January 2016 during the first leg of 2015–16 Albanian Cup quarter-final clash against Kukësi, where he appeared as a second-half substitute for Eri Lamçja.
 He made his league debut eight days later against his former club Flamurtari Vlorë in a 1–0 away loss, playing over 75 minutes.
-Since that, Lena was able to established himself in the starting lineup, helping the club in its bid to achieve a European spot for the next season.
-He scored his first goal on 8 May against Skënderbeu Korçë with e penalty kick, with a Panenka style penalty, in an eventual 1–1 home draw.
+Since that, Lena was able to establish himself in the starting lineup, helping the club in its bid to achieve a European spot for the next season.
+He scored his first goal on 8 May against Skënderbeu Korçë with a penalty kick, with a Panenka style penalty, in an eventual 1–1 home draw.

 Lena ended the 2015–16 season by making 20 appearances between league and cup, scoring once in the process, as Teuta Durrës clinched the fourth spot to return in the European competitions for the 2016–17 season.
 On 30 June, Lena made his European debut for the club by playing 65 minutes in the 1–0 home defeat to Kairat in the Europa League first qualifying round.
 In the returning leg one week later, Lena played full-90 minutes as Teuta was humbled 5–0 at Central Stadium.

 On 2 August, Lena decided to part ways with the club after not finding a way for the new deal.